luizventurote/shopify-schema-helper-vscode/README.md

 # 🛠️ Shopify Schema Helper

-A powerful VS Code extension that helps you visualize, validate, and create Shopify section and theme block schemas with ease.
+A powerful VS Code extension that makes it easy to visualize and validate Shopify section and theme block schemas.

 ## ✨ Features